What Is IBS?

 It is possible to live a pain-free and symptom-free life with IBS by using the management techniques that work for you.
 In other words, the long term outlook is good!

-Step #1 is getting an accurate diagnosis from a medical doctor or gastroenterologist, and then working with a Registered Dietitian.
 Your GI might suggest the low FODMAP diet, in which case FODMAP Everyday® will be of immense help.
 The low FODMAP diet has been clinically proven to provide relief for about 75% of the 1 in 7 people worldwide who are diagnosed with IBS.
 Although a doctor might not mention this, the diet is meant to be undertaken along with a RD.

-Here at FODMAP Everyday® we have 1000+ recipes and hundreds of evidence-based articles written by Monash University trained dietitians (Monash researchers developed the diet).
-Dédé Wilson, our lead recipe developer, is Monash University trained as well, and also FODMAP Friendly Accreditedas a FODMAP educator – as is FODMAP Everyday®.
-So whether you need information on IBS, the low FODMAP diet, gut-friendly recipes or a community of others experiencing GI distress, you have landed at the right place.
+Dédé Wilson, our lead recipe developer, is Monash University dietitian trained as well, and also FODMAP Friendly Accredited as a FODMAP educator – as is FODMAP Everyday®.
+So whether you need information on IBS, the low-FODMAP diet, gut-friendly recipes, or a community of others experiencing GI distress, you have landed in the right place.